Yuxuan-Zhang-Dexter/VoiceNavigator/README.md

 The frontend is a **Next.js TypeScript** app.

-1. Navigate to the project directory for the frontend.
+1. Clone the repository and navigate to the project directory for the frontend.
 2. Install dependencies:
    ```bash
    npm install